 “When interest rates go up, then there’s a correlation that inventories actually go down” when companies can’t pass along those higher costs to customers, said Son.

 In addition to the increased cost of inventory’s impact on consumers, it could also significantly impact trucking companies that already operate on a thin line.
-There could also be a reduction in available trucks due to this and higher fuel rates.
+This transportation update could also lead to a reduction in available trucks and higher fuel rates.

 The industry will do what it can to overcome these effects and become balanced yet again.